-When she had meetings at night, she’d always bring home a sample of the refreshments as a treat.
+When she had meetings at night, she’d always bring home a refreshment from the meeting for me as a treat.

 One time in an airport, I saw a half-drunk glass of beer someone had left.
 I asked mother if I could taste it.
-She let me, knowing I’d hate it.
-And she was right.
+She said, “Sure,” knowing I’d hate it.
+She was right.
 It was repugnant.
-Parents and children were tough back then.
+Parents were tough back then.

 She had an operatic voice, and sang in an atonal operetta called, “Christopher Sly.”
-Full-blown professional singers would quit because the notes were too hard.
+Professional opera singers would quit because the notes were too hard to sing.
 But my mother stuck it out.
 When she practiced at home, I would sing the accompanying parts by memory (the parts that caused professional singers to quit).

-As we got older, when we didn’t drink fast enough, she’d say, “guzzle.”
-When we took too long to eat, she’d say, “shovel.”
+As we got older, when we didn’t drink fast enough, she’d say, “guzzle!”
+When we took too long to eat, she’d say, “shovel!”
 And when we complained too often, she’d say “tough titties.”
-When we complained even more, she’d say, “I’m going to string you up by your toenails.”

 When we threw fits because we didn’t get our way, she’d tell us with a smile, “You should sign up for drama.”

-We used to play in the canyon behind our house all Saturday long.
+We used to play in the canyon behind our house all Saturday long and wouldn't come home until dark.
 The canyon went for miles in all directions.
 My mother never worried about us.

 When I was eleven, I wasn’t doing well in school—either academically or socially.
 I was failing in every category.
 Mother became so concerned that she finally brought into our home a psychologist to interview me privately (without mother present).
 The examination went on for hours.
 It turned out there was nothing wrong with me, but that I had convinced my mother that I was not capable of doing anything.
-She would never be fooled again.
+She wouldn't be fooled again.
 She encouraged me to play a musical instrument.
 I picked the trombone.
 The trombone taught me that I could do something better than the other kids at the time.
 It was a life-changer for me.
-I still play the trombone to this day.

-If I was ever late for school, that was on me.
+If I was ever late for school, or if I didn't complete my homework, that was on me.
 It wasn’t her responsibility to manage me.